okeeffed/cheat-sheets/Docker-Deep-Dive.md

 ### ---- Building a Web Farm for Development and Testing

+*Prerequisites*

 So far, we have not had a specific purpose for Docker containers.
 These following examples are for real world use cases.

+Set up a web farm with two Apache web nodes on port 80 - both sharing one or more file systems.

+*Part One*